stemkit-collection/stemkit-util/docs/stemkit-ruby-api.md

 Stemkit Ruby API
 ================

-This document present the inforamtion on ruby API that is part of STEMKIT packate.
+This document presents the inforamtion on ruby API that is part of STEMKIT package.

 Overview
 --------